How long does a 200 GB file transfer take over WiFi 7? MLO and speed guide

 How this is calculated

 WiFi 7's big practical win is Multi-Link Operation (MLO), which lets a client use two bands simultaneously, sustaining throughput even if one channel degrades.
-In a busy apartment building with dozens of overlapping 5 GHz networks, WiFi 7 feels noticeably steadier than WiFi 6 — the peaks are similar but the floor is much higher.
+In a busy apartment building with dozens of overlapping 5 GHz networks, WiFi 7 feels noticeably steadier than WiFi 6.
+The peaks are similar but the floor is much higher.
 Wired 10 GbE still wins for raw speed, but WiFi 7 is finally approaching wired Gigabit as a usable network fabric for bulk transfers.

 Verdict